 Is It Safe to Remove All TikTok Reposts?

 Yes, but only if you choose the right workflow.
-The difference between safe and risky usually comes down to where the tool runs and what it asks from you.
+The difference between safe and risky usually comes down to password handling, pacing, and how much control the tool asks from you.

 The question is not really whether bulk cleanup is safe in the abstract.
 The real question is whether the specific method you choose creates unnecessary risk for your account, your session, or your data.